department-of-veterans-affairs/va-digital-service-handbook/_pages/service-design/alpha.md

 * The primary outcome of alpha is *a clear definition of your **Minimum Viable Product (MVP)** and a solid plan for how you'll build it.*
   <blockquote class="plain-blockquote">
   <b>The MVP is the first working version of your service</b>, which you'll build in the next phase &mdash; beta.
-  <br/><br/>Your MVP will be the smallest set of working functionality you can build that provides value to your users &mdash; by meeting their basic needs.
+  <br/><br/>Your MVP will be the smallest set of working functionality you can build that provides value to your users &mdash; by meeting basic user needs.
   <br/><br/>The alpha phase is about figuring out what those basic user needs are, and how you'll meet them.
   </blockquote>